bookeydoo/KV_Raft_/readme.md

 - Aiming to add a multistage build process with gcc next to test it better with separate containers ان شاء الله
 - Gonna try to simplify testing so that you only run the dockercompose and allow you to choose any default ports like a config file.
 - TODO: allow the user through the api to simulate node failures to properly test the nodes
+- snapshotting and log compaction (using a form of zipping and truncation)
+- maybe attempt an LSM-tree style storage
+- HOT config reload to add/remove peers dynamically
+- when a new node joins, keys/snapshots get redistributed